Mental Health Jobs in Soldotna, Alaska

 Provide in-person outpatient therapy to individuals, couples, or families, depending on clinical interests and experience.
 This role is well suited for counselors who value ethical caseloads, professional autonomy, and the structure of a supportive team environment.

-Licensed Clinical Social Workers (LCSW) and Licensed Master Social Workers (LMSW)
+Licensed Clinical Social Workers (LCSW) and Licensed Social Workers (LSW)

 Provide in-person psychotherapy within an outpatient private practice setting.
 LMSWs who are nearing licensure receive structured supervision and mentorship while building clinical skills and progressing toward independent practice.